 In truth, 2015 is likely to be much like the year before it in terms of the way we play video games.
-You have a controller, a console, and a TV.
-And maybe some friends—be they in your home or at the other end of a broadband connection.
+You have a controller, a console and a telly.
+And maybe some friends – be they in your home or at the other end of a broadband connection.
 And away you go.
 Don't expect anything particularly radical in the next 12 months.

 … unless.
 So far as home tech goes, there might be a couple of interesting developments.
-Firstly, we might finally see the full-market release of Valve's Steam Machine(s), gaming computers built by various manufacturers but that run all games on the same Linux-based SteamOS, designed to fit beneath your TV like a PlayStation.
-Second, virtual reality—be that the Oculus VR-developed Rift, Sony's Project Morpheus, or Samsung's already available Gear VR—may finally find a place in the mainstream after several botched attempts.
+Firstly, we might finally see the full market release of Valve's Steam Machine(s), gaming computers built by various manufacturers but that run all games on the same Linux-based SteamOS, designed to fit beneath your TV like a PlayStation.
+Secondly, virtual reality – be that the Oculus VR-developed Rift, Sony's Project Morpheus, or Samsung's already available Gear VR – may finally find a place in the mainstream after several botched attempts.

 Mike Bithell's forthcoming Volume, Gamescom 2014 trailer